-1b.1 Relevant information for readiness management
+1b.1 Relevant Readiness Management Information

 Information relevant to the national forest can be grouped under a number of different subheadings such as: forest resources, national GHG inventories, protected areas, social and economic issues, energy consumption, non-wood forestry products, trees outside the forest, wood products and land use changes.
 These items are assembled, analyzed and disseminated by different public and private stakeholders.